Jefferies lifts Bristol-Myers Squibb Company [BMY] price estimate. Who else is bullish?

 Sponsored

-– $10 million in 2023 grant funding to 17 U.S. organizations focused on addressing social determinants of health.
+Bristol Myers Squibb (NYSE: BMY) today announced the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) has recommended approval of Breyanzi (lisocabtagene maraleucel) for the treatment of adult patients with diffuse large B-cell lymphoma (DLBCL), high grade B-cell lymphoma (HGBCL), primary mediastinal large B-cell lymphoma (PMBCL) and follicular lymphoma grade 3B (FL3B), who relapsed within 12 months from completion of, or are refractory to, first-line chemoimmunotherapy.

-The results of the trading session contributed to over 6710799 shares changing hands.
-Over the past one week, the price volatility of Bristol-Myers Squibb Company stands at 1.45% while the volatility over the past one month is 1.76%.
+Bristol-Myers Squibb Company represents 2.11 billion in outstanding shares, while the company has a total market value of $144.23 billion with the latest information.
+BMY stock price has been found in the range of $68.67 to $70.005.

-The market cap for BMY stock reached $141.39 billion, with 2.11 billion shares outstanding and 2.10 billion shares in the current float.
-Compared to the average trading volume of 8.19M shares, BMY reached a trading volume of 6710799 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 8.18M shares, BMY reached a trading volume of 7333475 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BMY shares is $81.09 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BMY stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.